Diseases and vaccinations

 Apart from yellow fever, as described above, no other vaccinations are required, but make sure you’re up to date with tetanus and diphtheria (which now come together with polio as the all-in-one Revaxis) and hepatitis A jabs.
-In general, your best health protection is to be fit and well before you set off.
-Have your teeth checked and carry your prescription if you wear glasses (or leave it as an email message to yourself).
+Entry requirements can be checked with the Ministry of Public Health and further information is available on the CDC website.

 There’s little casual crime in Uruguay, generally seen as an oasis of personal security in South America.
 Even so, you should take sensible precautions, especially in Montevideo.
 Avoid looking like a wealthy tourist: leave jewellery and other such valuables at home.
 If you carry a bag in addition to your pack, never put it down: keep it under your arm or over your shoulder.
 Do not keep valuables in it: not only can it be snatched, but it can also be picked, slit or slashed open.
 The same applies to a ‘bum bag’, although this is a handy way to carry a compact camera.